pedrotiagojesus/dev-chat/README.md

 # Dev Chat

-Build a realtime CHAT APP with React and Firebase.
+Hi!
+This is a real-time chat app that I developed using React and Firebase.
+It allows instant conversations with a modern and responsive interface, leveraging the power of React for a dynamic experience and Firebase for real-time data management.

 ## Instalação